HunterSides/Dash-Challenges/README.md

 3) from there you should be given an address which you will need to fund via `https://testnet-faucet.dash.org/` or `http://faucet.test.dash.crowdnode.io/` to be able to connect to Dash Platform
 4) now reload the page and create your wallet which will be your login credentials for the site.

-***note***
-If you receive any network related issues, close the error and attempt to let the page reload (this can take a while).
-If you continue to receive the error, ctrl+c in your console to close the program, clear your browsers localstorage/cache/refresh cache and repeat steps 1-4.
 ```

 ### Unit Test